 Complete remission means the cancer is no longer present in the body after treatment.
 A patient can remain in remission if CT scans and blood tests do not detect cancer.
 Complete remission is more common among patients in lower stages of cancer.

-Unfortunately, mesothelioma survival rates among patients indicate a reoccurrence of cancer is almost inevitable.
+Unfortunately, mesothelioma survival rates among patients indicate a recurrence of cancer is almost inevitable.
 Cancer can be controlled for months or even years with successful treatment and careful attention to recurrence symptoms.

 Allen is in partial remission, meaning his cancer has significantly been reduced and is under control.
 It’s too early to tell whether or not Allen’s cancer will begin recurring, but he’ll continue following his survivorship care plan with regular doctor’s appointments and living a healthy lifestyle.